flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

 aliases:
 ---

-With the upgrade to Systemd v248, Flatcar Linux has migrated to the unified cgroup hierarchy (aka cgroup v2).
+Beginning with Flatcar version 2970.0.0, Flatcar Linux has migrated to the unified cgroup hierarchy (aka cgroup v2).
 Much of the container ecosystem has already moved to default to cgroup v2.
-Cgroup v2 brings new and exciting features in areas such as eBPF and rootless containers.
+Cgroup v2 brings exciting new features in areas such as eBPF and rootless containers.

-Flatcar nodes deployed prior to this change will be kept on cgroup v1 (legacy hierarchy) and will require manual migration.
+Flatcar nodes deployed prior to this change will be kept on cgroups v1 (legacy hierarchy) and will require manual migration.
 During an update from an older Flatcar version, a post update script does two things:

 * adds the kernel command line parameters `systemd.unified_cgroup_hierarchy=0 systemd.legacy_systemd_cgroup_controller`
   to `/usr/share/oem/grub.cfg`
-* creates a systemd drop-in unit at `/etc/systemd/system/containerd.service.d/10-use-cgroupfs.conf` that configures `containerd` to use systemd for cgroups.
+* creates a systemd drop-in unit at `/etc/systemd/system/containerd.service.d/10-use-cgroupfs.conf` that configures `containerd` to keep using cgroupfs for cgroups.

 # Migrating old nodes to unified cgroups